-- To live within fifteen (15) miles of the place of employment of at least one family member, after the employed family member has completed the employer's new-hire probationary period. - To live within fifteen (15) miles of the school or job training program that at least one adult member of the family is attending on a full time basis, after proof of registration is received. - To live within fifteen (15) miles of a day care provider for the children of a working parent. - To be protected from a domestic violence situation(this may also qualify as a special circumstances transfer if it is prioritized as an emergency situation).
+To live within fifteen (15) miles of the place of employment of at least one family member, after the employed family member has completed the employer's new-hire probationary period.

+- To live within fifteen (15) miles of the school or job training program that at least one adult member of the family is attending on a full time basis, after proof of registration is received. - To live within fifteen (15) miles of a day care provider for the children of a working parent. - To be protected from a domestic violence situation (this may also qualify as a special circumstances transfer if it is prioritized as an emergency situation).
 Please see Chapter 17 for information on Involuntary Transfers. - To split households due to either marital or partnership dissolution.
 The PHA will only acknowledge splitting the household when both parties were part of the initial application.

-If the resident makes a written request for special unit features to accommodate a documented disability the PHA will make reasonable modifications to the resident's existing unit.
-However, if the cost and extent of the modifications needed are tantamount to those required for a fully accessible unit the PHA may transfer the resident to another unit that already has the requested modifications (e.g. grab bars installed in bathrooms).
-Examples of voluntary transfers for reasonable accommodation include:
+If the resident makes a written request for special unit features to accommodate a documented disability, the PHA will make reasonable modifications to the resident's existing unit.
+However, if the cost and extent of the modifications needed are exhorborate to those required for a fully accessible unit, the PHA may transfer the resident to another unit containing the requested modifications (e.g. grab bars installed in bathrooms).

+Examples of voluntary transfers for reasonable accommodation may include, but are not limited to:

-- To live within fifteen (15) miles of a required medical treatment center.
-When multiple medical providers exist, a requested accommodation could be to live within fifteen (15) miles of the most frequently visited treatment center or primary physician. - To move from an upstairs to a downstairs unit for medical or accessibility reasons (e.g. use of a walker or wheelchair for an individual with mobility impairments).
+- To live within fifteen (15) miles of a required medical treatment center. - To move from an upstairs to a downstairs unit for medical or accessibility reasons (e.g. use of a walker or wheelchair for an individual with mobility impairments).

-Prior to approval of voluntary transfers the resident, except for emergencies or medical hardship, must be in good standing with the PHA according to the following additional qualifying criteria:
+Prior to approval of voluntary transfers the resident, except for emergencies or medical hardship, resident must be in good standing with the PHA according to the following additional qualifying criteria:

-- Rent (and payment agreements) must be current and paid in full, - Other charges (and payment agreements) must be current and paid in full, - Interims and annual recertifications must be current, and - There must be no unresolved lease violations or an eviction pending.
+- Rent (and payment agreements) must be current and paid in full; - Other charges (and payment agreements) must be current and paid in full, - Interims and annual recertifications must be current, - Resident must have at least twenty-four (24) months or residency - There must be no unresolved lease violations or an eviction pending.